altair823/make_minutes_of_meeting/README.md

 #### Options

-- `-h, --help`: Show help message and exit
-- `-V, --version`: Show version and exit
-- `-a, --author <author>`: Add the author of the document
-- `-v, --verbose`: Show verbose output
-- `-o, --overwrite`: Overwrite the file if it already exists
+- `-o, --overwrite` Overwrite the file if it already exists
+- `-v, --verbose`
+- `-a, --author <AUTHOR>`  The author of the document
+- `-p, --open` Open all files after creating them
+- `-e, --enrich` Add additional metadata to the document
+- `-h, --help` Print help
+- `-V, --version` Print version

+#### Additional Options

+- `--create-config` Create a default configuration file

 ##### Example